 In a sense, Richard Zimler thrives as a writer due to the comfort and the best conditions the space offers.

-That’s the main principle of WELL tool: contributing to the “existence of buildings and communities that help people thrive”.
+That’s the main principle of the WELL tool: contributing to the “existence of buildings and communities that help people thrive”.

 WELL Certification® is a rating system that focuses exclusively on the impacts of buildings on human health and well-being.
 The priority is to optimize human well-being and as such is committed to helping architects and designers change their mindset to create more natural and people-friendly buildings.
 The benefits of WELL certification are to improve quality, health, and happiness for the users of the buildings where they work.